 During the lease term in Haymarket

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
 As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Haymarket, the tenant must allow us to access the rental property.
-Some justifiable reasons to enter rental property are to:
+If Nesbitt Realty has a good reason to go into a rental property in Haymarket, the renter must allow us to access the rental home.
+Some valid reasons to enter rental are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Haymarket.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your rental in Haymarket
+- Before you lease out your property in Haymarket

 - Collections and evictions